 Websites Dedicate to Famous Criminals

 Some websites talk about the most famous criminals throughout history.
-Not every such websites glorify the crimes, but rather shares the history.
+Not every such websites glorify the crimes but instead shares the account.

 Take the same approach with your lesser-known ancestors and their crimes.
 Share the stories from a fact-based approach.